desktoppr/wbench/README.md

 $ gem install wbench
 ```

-If you're running an older version (1.8) of ruby, you'll need the JSON gem.
+If you are running an older version (1.8) of ruby, you may need the JSON gem.

 ```bash
 $ gem install json